 In fact, perhaps God chose Job for that deadly wind because only the likes of Job would respond: “The Lord gave, and the Lord has taken away; blessed be the name of the Lord” (Job 1:21).

-A Tower fell and killed 18 people in Jesus’ day.
-Jesus spoke into that situation: “Those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
+A tower fell and killed eighteen people in Jesus’s day.
+Jesus spoke into that situation, “Those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
 No, I tell you; but unless you repent, you will all likewise perish” (Luke 13:4–5).

 This is a word to those of us who sit safely in Minneapolis or Hollywood and survey the desolation of Maryville and Henryville.
 “Unless you repent, you will all likewise perish.”